philipce/nifty/README.md

 - wrappers on glibc/math.h
 - basic functions related to statistics and probability

+Once the core set of features is complete, our next focus will be on developing a core set of AI and machine learning functionality.

 See our [status page](Documents/Status.md) for details on the implementation status of all features.

 ## Tests and Benchmarks